cristofer-holobetz/torch_tem/.ipynb_checkpoints/Ideas-checkpoint.md

 2. TEM does not achieve great generalization performance when trained on dissimilar environments
     - for example, training on gridworld followed by spatial alternation may not be particularly useful
-    - but I think that this animals actually do capitalize off of learning in structurally dissimilar environments.
+    - but I think that animals actually do capitalize off of learning in structurally dissimilar environments.
 What are they capitalizing on?